shasha-amy-liu/microblogging/README.md

    waiting for connections on port 27017

 ## Build
+1. install without testing
+   `mvn clean install -Dmaven.test.skip=true`
-1. settings for mysql
+2. settings for mysql
    * create database demo
    * create user 'demo' identified by 'demo'
    * assign all rights to the user 'demo'
      `grant all on demo.* to 'demo'@'%' identified by 'demo';` `flush privileges`
    * restart mysql at localhost:3306
-2. settings for tomcat
+3. settings for tomcat
    * start tomcat in 8080
-3. TODO: fix maven tomcat plugin
+4. TODO: fix maven tomcat plugin